pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

     ![Configure integration with Tanzu Mission Control](images/console/tanzu-mission-control.png)
 1. Click **Save**.
 1. Configure integrations with other applications, or click **Next** to install Harbor.

-### <a id='integrations-wavefront'></a>Configure a Connection to Wavefront

-> **Note** Wavefront integration in TKGI has been deprecated.

-By connecting your {{  vars.product }} deployment to an existing deployment of Wavefront by VMware, you can obtain detailed metrics about Kubernetes clusters and pods.

-To configure Wavefront integration:

-1. Ensure you have an active Wavefront account and access to a Wavefront instance.
-    To configure Wavefront integration, you must have an active Wavefront account and access to a Wavefront instance.
-For more information, including about how to generate a Wavefront access token, see [VMware TKGI Integration](https://docs.wavefront.com/tkgi.html) and [VMware TKGI Integration Details](https://docs.wavefront.com/integrations_tkgi.html) in the Wavefront by VMware documentation.
-1. Select the **Enable** toggle to activate a connection to Wavefront.
-1. Enter the address of your Wavefront instance in the **Wavefront URL** text box.
-1. Enter the Wavefront API token in the **Wavefront Access Token** text box.
-1. In the **HTTP Proxy for TKGI** text box, enter the address of the proxy server to use when it is not possible for the {{  vars.product }} Wavefront component to connect to an outside address over HTTP.
-For example, http://your.proxy.com:8080 or https://your.proxy.com:443.
-1. Click **Save**.
-1. Configure integrations with other applications, or click **Next** to install Harbor.

 ### <a id='integrations-vrops'></a>Configure a Connection to VMware vRealize Operations Management Pack for Container Monitoring